WireSeed/FlipperZero-RogueMaster/ReadMe.md

 - Added: [Resistance Calculator (By instantiator)](https://github.com/instantiator/flipper-zero-experimental-apps)
 - Thank You xMasterX for finding these apps.
 - Updated: [Authenticator/TOTP (By akopachov)](https://github.com/akopachov/flipper-zero_authenticator)
+- UL: Bluetooth: Fix Version instead of branch (By xMasterX)

 <a name="release">